hasheddan/crossplane-offline/docs/WORKSHOP.md

 ### 4. Push `provider-aws:v0.20.0` to in-cluster registry.

-This will push the provider-aws inot into the `k8scr` registry:
+This will push the `provider-aws` package image into the `k8scr` registry:
 ```
 kubectl k8scr push crossplane/provider-aws:v0.20.0
 ```